 There is also a chance that donations from people interested in effective altruism can be given to more experimental and/or newer organisations and interventions.

 This might be the main advantage of EA donations in this space, willingness to fund hard or impossible to measure interventions that might be neglected by larger funders.
 This could be donating to meta organisations like GiveWell or AidGrade.
-It could be donations for organisations working directly on lobbying, research, accountability checking, advocacy, improving journalism, data collection, etc. It could also fund think tanks that advise governments, such as CGD, JPAL.
+It could be donations for organisations working directly on lobbying, research, accountability checking, advocacy, improving journalism, data collection, etc. It could also fund think tanks, such as CGD, JPAL.

 Possible Next Steps